jekhi5/ImageProcessor/USEME.md

 the user.

-There is also the `ImageUtil` class, which contains static methods that help read and store files, and the `TextRunner` class which runs the program, including telling the controller to take either console or text file input.
+There is also the `ImageUtil` class, which contains static methods that help read and store files, and the `Runner` class which runs the program, including telling the controller to take either console or text file input.

 <br>